ArtemVaniukov/MVP_Demo/README.md

 Model-View-Presenter demo with Unit Tests

-A small App using MVP architecture with Assembly and Router Mock data taken from jsonplaceholder.typicode.com
+A small App using MVP architecture with Assembly and Router
+\nMock data taken from jsonplaceholder.typicode.com